Share this Article

 If you’ve ever hunted for an apartment, bicycle or futon, you’re probably familiar with Craigslist.
 Its enduring popularity proves that you don’t need a fancy (or even modern) interface with bells and whistles to make an effective real estate tool for both renters and landlords—as long as you use it with discretion.

-Under the site’s housing tab, you can choose "all no-fee apartments" or "by-owner apartments," then narrow your search according to your housing preferences.
-You can then further refine those preferences according to amenities, like whether it has a washer/dryer and whether pets are allowed.
+Under the site’s housing tab, you can choose "by-owner apartments," as well as further refine your search by selecting “no broker fee” apartments on the left hand side of the screen, then narrow your search according to your housing preferences.
+You can further tweak those preferences, for example, by searching for units with a washer/dryer and places where pets are allowed.
 The map function is especially useful if you’re looking in a specific neighborhood, and also helps give you a sense of an apartment’s actual location, versus where its poster claims it is.
-(This is very common switcheroo in NYC real estate, unfortunately.)
+(This is a very common switcheroo in NYC real estate, unfortunately.)

-But Craigslist is literally a free-for-all, so take care to avoid scams, and only search apartments with photos, which is another filter option.
-We’d also recommend investigating the building and the neighborhood more closely, including information like bedbug history and neighborhood crime rate (more tips on that here), as well as plugging the address into the city's Building Information System to check on things like outstanding violations.
+Craigslist is literally a free-for-all, so take care to avoid scams, and only search apartments with photos, which is another filter option.
+Another recommendation: Investigate the building and the neighborhood more closely, including information like bedbug history and neighborhood crime rate (more tips on that here), as well as plugging the address into the city's Building Information System to check on things like outstanding violations.
 Also look up the name of the management company and broker to see if any red flags appear.
-For further neighborhood and landlord intel, look up the building on Localize.city and Rentlogic.
+For further neighborhood and landlord intel, look up the building on Localize.city (see below for more) and Rentlogic.